 I truly do not think that many of us bought the lie of the election.
 Hillary Clinton many us correctly recognized was the smiling, superficially friendly aspect of the white power terror formation that is settler colonialism.
 Trump on the other hand was the rude, blunt in-your-savage-face truth of it all.
 Either one would have been an implacable enemy of our Nations, just as every president who has ever taken office has been an Indian Killer and a Slave Catcher.

-Neither do I think that many of us also ever bought the lie that the united states of America (or Canada for that matter) has ever entered into a supposedly “post-racial” era.
-When you live the bare life of red life, when you experience all of the violence and all of the pain, when you have to face down on a daily basis the multiple, converging vectors of death that are constantly arrayed against us, you know this proposition cannot possibly be the truth.
+Neither do I think that many of us also ever bought the lie that the United States of America (or Canada for that matter) has ever entered into a supposedly “post-racial” era.
+When you live the bare life of Red life, when you experience all of the violence and all of the pain, when you have to face down on a daily basis the multiple, converging vectors of death that are constantly arrayed against us, you know this proposition cannot possibly be the truth.
 We know we have lost our languages, our cultures, our traditional ways of being, our familial connections and, not least by any measurement, our lands, and we know that the fault for these things lays firmly at the feet of the Beast, the Empire, these things we call the united states and Canada.
 We also struggle, in the most beautiful and inspiring ways, every day in our communities, whether rural or urban, and in our own personal daily lives to bring these connections back, to revive and renew our kinship to all of creation and our relatives.
-And we know that we are winning, but at the same time we know that we are doing so against the interests and machinations of those settler nation-state powers who claim sovereignty over our bodies, our lands and our nations.
+And we know that we are winning, but at the same time we know that we are doing so against the interests and machinations of those settler/master nation-state powers who claim sovereignty over our bodies, our lands and our nations.

 But there is also something deeper going on here with the way that now president-elect Donald Trump has come to occupy the position of the new emperor that I want to briefly dissect.
-I think comrade Nick Estes, Lakota historian at the University of New Mexico and co-founder of The Red Nation, hit the nail pretty hard on the head on Facebook Tuesday night, as the early signs of a Trump victory were rolling in, when he said:
+I think comrade Nick Estes, Lakota historian at the University of New Mexico and co-founder of The Red Nation, hit the nail squarely on the head on Facebook Tuesday night, as the early signs of a Trump victory were rolling in, when he said:

 [T]he immense ground swell of national movements for liberation, whether native or black, has drawn the inevitable ire of the settler bent on revenge and retaking what was perceived as ‘lost.’